 About the UNDP 2030 Strategy

-With contract modalities, all Fixed Term Agreement (FTA) contracts for Staff were extended from one cycle to a two-year cycle effective from 2020.
+In regard to contract modalities, all Fixed Term Agreement (FTA) contracts for Staff were extended from one cycle to a two-year cycle effective from 2020.
 These changes aim to provide greater employment security and retention and to demonstrate UNDP's commitment to our current personnel.

 Secondly, UNDP Rwanda Country Office (CO) has already implemented the transition from Service Contract (SC) and Individual Consultancy (IC) holder modalities to National Personnel Service Agreement (NPSA) and International Personnel Service Agreement (IPSA) arrangement.
 The Rwandan CO was among the first early mover to take advantage of issuing the new IPSA contract modality.